 5 Helpful Tips For Backyard Entertaining

-So, the weather outside is gorgeous, and you want to entertain and bask in the sun and the fresh air!
-We've developed these few quick and easy tips to help you enjoy your time with friends and family, instead of focusing on the little annoyances that go with entertaining outdoors.
+So, the weather outside is gorgeous, and you want to plan a backyard entertaining event and bask in the sun and the fresh air!
+We've developed these few quick and easy tips to help your backyard entertaining.
+Enjoy your time with friends and family, instead of focusing on the little annoyances that go with entertaining outdoors.

 Don't let bugs bug you, or your guests!

 Adding citronella candles or tiki torches to the perimeter of your party space will help keep bugs at bay.
-Do remember that citronella is not food-friendly, so avoid putting it on tables where people are eating, or anywhere near your buffet, grill, or food stations.
-In addition, adding baited yellowjacket traps can help keep those aggressive flying insects away from your guests and your food.
-The secret is to place the citronella, wasp traps, etc is around the perimeter of the gathering area, and not near the food or guests themselves.
+Do remember that citronella is toxic, and not food-friendly, so avoid putting candles, wax rings containing citronella on tables where people are eating, or anywhere near your buffet, grill, or food stations.
+In addition, adding baited yellowjacket traps around the perimeter of your yard can also help keep those aggressive flying insects away from your guests and your food.
+Placing the traps away from where people will gather will allow the pests to congregate away from your guests.
+Plus let's face it, bug traps are really unsightly, aren't they?

-Also, think about calling your local pest control company to spray your yard for bugs a couple of days prior to your event for even more added protection.
+Also, think about calling your local pest control company to spray your yard for bugs a couple of days prior to your backyard entertaining event for even more added protection.

 Plain tables are boring and uninviting!
 Opt for chic but inexpensive centerpieces.